Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Solution Approach and Simulations

 \subsection{Learning Compliance Probability}

 We collected data over 200 days, each containing records of driver recommendations and subsequent route choices.
 We partitioned this dataset into three subsets—training (60\%), validation (20\%), and evaluation (20\%)—ensuring adequate representation of various origins, destinations, and route attributes in each split.
-A random forest regressor was trained on the 60\% training portion and tuned using the 20\% validation set.
-Finally, we evaluated its performance on the remaining 20\% of data.
+An RF regressor was trained on the training set and tuned using the validation set.
+Finally, we evaluated its performance on the remaining test set.

-The random forest takes features such as the driver’s origin, destination, and relevant route attributes (e.g., route length) and outputs the probability of compliance with a recommended route.
+The RF takes features such as the driver’s origin, destination, and relevant route attributes (e.g., route length) and outputs the probability of compliance with a recommended route.
 Figure~\ref{fig:result-learning} illustrates the model’s performance on an unseen set by plotting actual compliance probabilities against the predicted values.
 The clustered points around the diagonal line indicate that the predictions align well with the actual probability of compliance, suggesting that the learned model effectively captures the underlying decision-making patterns of travelers.
 Figure~\ref{fig:result-learning-confusion} shows the result of the compliance prediction model.
 Numerically, the model achieves approximately $86.28\%$ overall accuracy.
-This predictive accuracy is crucial for our subsequent route recommendation process, as it enables us to account for partial compliance in optimizing system-level traffic flows.
+This accuracy is crucial for our subsequent route recommendation process, as it enables us to account for partial compliance in optimizing system-level traffic flows.